dimenwarper/awesome-bayes/README.md

 ### Misc
 * [List of Bayesian inference packages for R](https://cran.r-project.org/web/views/Bayesian.html): Comprehensive list for all Bayesian inference in R
 * [ArviZ](https://arviz-devs.github.io/arviz/): ArviZ is a Python package for exploratory analysis of Bayesian models.
 Includes functions for posterior analysis, sample diagnostics, model checking, and comparison.
 Works with PyMC3, PyStan, emcee, Pyro and TensorFlow Probability.
+* [StatSim](https://statsim.com/): Browser-based interface to create, share, and perform inference on probabilistic models.
+Powered by WebPPL and PyMC3.

 ## Resources, papers, and blogs